pbeukema/LabHacks/readme.md

 * Find (neuro)hackathons in your area and go to them.
 You get to meet all kinds of people and produce something at an incredibly fast rate, thanks to the symbiosis of working on a team.
 Can be especially refreshing if you are spending years on your projects.
 * [Slides](https://www.slideshare.net/deevybishop/faillbility-in-science-responsible-ways-to-handle-mistakes) on making mistakes and being wrong.
 * [Guide](http://www.math.cornell.edu/~hubbard/readingmath.pdf) on reading math.

+## Pillars of open science
+* The three pillars of open science are open data, open code, and open papers.

 ## Science blogs
 * Mark Humphries will blow up your world at [the Spike](https://medium.com/the-spike)